List of San Francisco 49ers first-round draft picks

 Since the team's first NFL draft in 1950, the 49ers have selected 88 players in the first round.
 The team's first-round pick in their inaugural NFL draft was Leo Nomellini, a defensive tackle from the University of Minnesota; he was the 11th overall selection.
 The 49ers have drafted first overall three times, selecting Harry Babcock in 1953, Dave Parks in 1964, and Alex Smith in 2005.
-In the most recent draft, held in 2025, the 49ers chose Georgia defensive end Mykel Williams.
+Their most recent first-round draft pick pick was in 2025 when they chose Georgia defensive end Mykel Williams.

 The 49ers did not draft a player in the first round on ten occasions.
 Nine of the team's first-round picks—Lance Alworth, Jimmy Johnson, Ronnie Lott, Hugh McElhenny, Leo Nomellini, Jerry Rice, Y. A. Tittle, Patrick Willis, and Bryant Young—have been elected to the Pro Football Hall of Fame; one of these, Lance Alworth, chose to sign with the NFL's pre-merger direct competitor, the American Football League (AFL), and never played for the 49ers.